ragubmada/cartographer/README.md

 - Responsive design for various screen sizes
 - Requires a local web server due to CORS policies

-## Technical Details

--   Implemented using pure JavaScript, HTML, and CSS
--   No external libraries or frameworks used
--   Responsive design for various screen sizes
-- Requires a local web server due to CORS policies

 ## Completed Features

 -   11x11 grid with set mountain positions